txm3278/midi-item-showcase-community/README.md

   - triggerSource: target or attacker, determines to whom the canSee option, the item’s range and target applies. [default target]
   - canSee: true or false, if the trigger source must be seen or not by the owner. [default false]
   - pre: true or false, indicates if a pre reaction macro should be called, its targetOnUse value will be the reaction trigger phase with a `.pre` suffix, e.g.: `tpr.isHit.pre`.
-This macro is called in the triggering workflow.  [default false]
+This macro is called in the triggering workflow (not supported when reactionNone is true).  [default false]
   - post: true or false, indicates if a post reaction macro should be called, its targetOnUse value will be the reaction trigger phase with a `.post` suffix, e.g.: `tpr.isHit.post`.
+This macro is called in the triggering workflow (not supported when reactionNone is true). [default false]
+  - reactionNone: true or false, indicates that no reaction activity is associated and that only a macro should be called, its targetOnUse value will be the reaction trigger phase, e.g.: `tpr.isHit`.
 This macro is called in the triggering workflow. [default false]
+  - range: the maximum range between the owner and the triggering source allowed to trigger the reaction, only used if reactionNone is true.
+  - wallsBlock: true of false, indicates if wallsBlock, only used if reactionNone is true.
+  - disposition: relative disposition of the triggering source compared to the owner, only used if reactionNone is true.
+  - condition: condition to evaluate to trigger the reaction, only used if reactionNone is true.

 Example: `ItemMacro,tpr.isDamaged|ignoreSelf=true;canSee=true;pre=true;post=true`